 10. The jury selects in each of the competition categories up to 3 games nominated for the prize.
 Each game can be nominated in more than one category.

-11. The creators of the game that qualify for the final will receive a 4 sqm. exhibition space.
-The organizer will provide each of the creators with an exhibition stand at the PIXEL EXPO, which will comprise a 2×2 m area with a table, two chairs, a power socket, and WiFi access.
+11. The creators of the game that qualify (nominees) for the final will receive a 4 sqm. exhibition space.
+The organizer will provide each of the creators with an exhibition stand at the PIXEL EXPO, which will comprise a 2×2 m area with a table, two chairs, a power socket, powerful PC and professional screen and WiFi access.
 The creator will also receive two free entry cards for the entire event.
-Should you need more free entry cards, please contact firstname.lastname@example.org.
-Furthermore, the creator can present a banner/roll-up advertising their game/studio.
-The creators need to ensure their own hardware for presenting the game (tablet/laptop, etc.).
+Should you need more free entry cards, please contact email@example.com.
+Furthermore, the creator can present a banner/roll-up advertising their game/studio. .

-12. Of the nominated games, the jury will, from 4 May 2019 up to and including 11 May 2019 choose the best games in each categories.
+12. Of the nominated games, the jury will choose the best games in each categories.
 The winning titles will be selected using a points-based elimination method.

 15. Good luck!

 Former editor-in-chief in legendary Top Secret magazine, now the journalist in PIXEL monthly.

 Journalist, university fellow, PR & new media specialist, loves to play games.
 Creator of indie adventure games, journalist in PIXEL magazine.